Define yourself through the following config variables in params:

 Toggling the views

 As stated earlier, this theme has two views, Card view and Post view.
-To define your desired view, modify the contentType variable as follows:
+To define your desired view, modify the contentType variable in params in the config file as follows:

 One clear distinction between both the view is that Card view doesn’t support posts, instead it redirects to the specified link, while Post view does.